svmacresti-commits/ascend-calisthenics/ascend-calisthenics/README.md

 **1. Create a new repository on GitHub**
-Go to github.com → New repository → name it `ascend-calisthenics` (or whatever you want — see the note below if you use a different name) → don't initialize with a README (you already have one) → Create repository.
+Go to github.com → New repository → name it `ascend-calisthenics` (or whatever you want — see the note below if you use a different name) → don't initialize with a README (y ou already have one) → Create repository.

 **2. Push this code to it**
 From inside the `ascend-calisthenics` folder: